-Per federal law, all children in the United States are entitled to equal access to a basic public elementary and secondary education regardless of their or their parents'/legal guardians' actual or perceived national origin, citizenship, or immigration status.
-The school district may not inquire into a student's immigration status nor keep records or lists pertaining to immigration status.
+Per federal law, all children in the United States are entitled to equal access to a basic public elementary and secondary education regardless of their parent's/legal guardians' actual pr perceived national origin, citizenship, or immigration status.
+The school district may not inquire into a student's immigration status nor keep records or list pertaining to immigration status.
 The following process will be followed:

-- 1. Do not ask about a student or their parent's/legal guardian's immigration status, - 2.
+- 1. Do not ask about the student or their parent's/legal guardian's immigration status, - 2.
 Follow SJCSD enrollment guidelines as for any student, - 3.
 Follow SJCSD documentation of residency policy, and - 4.
 Follow SJCSD documented guardianship policy (if necessary).

-Please note that if the student meets the definition of homeless, per the federal McKinney-Vento Homeless Assistance Act, the student must be enrolled immediately.
+Please note that if the student meets the definition of homeless, per the federal McKinney-Vento Homeless Assistance Act the student must be enrolled immediately.
 Understanding that each situation is unique, please contact the Student Services Department in order to make the best decision for the student.

-C. Transfers and Withdrawals
+Transfer and Withdrawals